popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 of scenarios becomes more acute.
 Population genetic data is being generated faster than ever before with efforts like the Earth Biogenome and its affiliated project networks.
-These efforts will generate an avalanche of population genetic data in model and non-model organisms.
+These efforts will generate an avalanche of population genetic data in model and non-model species.
-The recently developed stdpopsim tool makes it easy to simulate complex population genetic models using up to date information for a number of well characterised model organisms such as humans, chimpanzees, and *Arabidopsis*, but provides little help in enabling simulations for less well characterised organisms.
+The recently developed stdpopsim tool makes it easy to simulate complex population genetic models using up to date information for a number of well characterised model species such as humans, chimpanzees, and *Arabidopsis*, but provides little help in enabling simulations for less well characterised species.
-Many users wish to simulate their study organism, but do not know what information is required in order to do this and where this information might be found.
+Many users wish to simulate their study species, but do not know what information is required in order to do this and where this information might be found.
 In this paper we discuss the elements of a population genetic